Peritonitis

 It is significant to promptly identify the cause of the issue and begin treatment without delay.
 Acting quickly with appropriate diagnostic and therapeutic measures can improve the chances of survival and lower the risk of complications.

-Diagnosis of peritonitis
+Diagnosis of Peritonitis

 The clinical examination performed by the doctor is crucial in the diagnosis of peritonitisTrusted Source.
 In practice, it does not always happen that all the above-mentioned symptoms are present.